-The third line (starts with "Features:") shows specific features libeurl reports to offer.
+The third line (starts with "Features:") shows specific features libcurl reports to offer.
 Available features include:

-IPv6 You can use IPv6 with this.
+- IPv6 You can use IPv6 with this.

-krb4 Krb4 for FTP is supported.
+- krb4 Krb4 for FTP is supported.

-SSL versions of various protocols are supported, such as HTTPS, FTPS, POP3S and so on.
+- SSL HTTPS and FTPS are supported.

-libz Automatic decompression of compressed files over HTTP is supported.
+- libz Automatic decompression of compressed files over HTTP is supported. - NTLM NTLM authentication is supported.